 My name is Samantha.
 I am 26 years old and I come from Bournemouth in the South of England.
 I consider myself an outgoing and curious person and a lot of people have told me that I have a teacher´s personality.

-I liked going to school and studied very hard to get into the best university in my region.
-I graduated with a degree in Business Studies two years ago and I was working for one year as a trainee in the financial department of one of the biggest banks here in Bournemouth.
+I liked going to school, and I studied hard to get into the best university in my region.
+I graduated with a degree in Business Studies two years ago, and I worked for one year as a trainee in the financial department of one of the biggest banks here in Bournemouth.

-Since I was a child I have always been fascinated by pictures and photos from foreign countries.
-They really made me curious and I could sit for hours just dreaming away.
-My favourite pictures would be the ones with long, sandy beaches, palm trees, sunny, lazy villages and an unending summertime.
+Since I was a child, I have always been fascinated by pictures and photos from foreign countries.
+They made me curious, and I could sit for hours just dreaming away.
+My favourite pictures are long, sandy beaches, palm trees, sunny, lazy villages and an unending summertime.

-When I was about 11- 12 years old, one of my aunts married a Spaniard and moved together with him to a town in the South of Spain, called Malaga.
-This was late October, and I remember that we left cold and foggy London in the morning, and arrived in Malaga in the afternoon, and it was full summer.
-I could use my t-shirts and shorts again, and I could be outdoors playing all the time.
+When I was about 11- 12 years old, one of my aunts married a Spaniard and moved to Malaga, a town in southern Spain.
+In late October, I remember that we left cold and foggy London in the morning and arrived in Malaga in the afternoon.
+It was summer, so I could wear my t-shirts and shorts again, and I could be outdoors playing all the time.
 The day after the wedding, we could even go to the beach.

-Up through my adolescence, I visited my aunt almost every summer, and I started making friends there, had a few heart-breaking bits yet very innocent love affairs when I was between 15 and 18 years old.
+Up through my adolescence, I visited my aunt almost every summer, and I started making friends there.
+I had a few heart-breaking bits yet very innocent love affairs between 15 and 18 years old.
 Some of these “Iberian machos” taught me some Spanish words and expressions, but they soon got lost when I finished secondary high and entered university.
-The financial studies were hard and took all my time.
-In the summers, I used to have part time jobs and couldn´t go visit my aunt in Malaga, but once in a while, and especially in winter, I would find myself dreaming about sunny beaches, lots of people in the streets, nice summer outfits, when I was supposed to study the mechanisms of the international stock markets, and the competitions between Chinese and American businesses.
+The financial studies were challenging and took all my time.
+In the summers, I used to have part-time jobs.
+As a result, I couldn’t visit my aunt in Malaga very often.
+In winter, I would find myself dreaming about sunny beaches, lots of people in the streets, nice summer outfits when I was supposed to study the mechanisms of the international stock markets, and the competitions between Chinese and American businesses.

-The more he told me about this teacher training course and all the possibilities you would get afterwards, the more engaged and interested I became.
-He gave me the website of this course and as soon as I got home, I looked it up, read and started daydreaming again.
+The more he told me about this teacher training course and the possibilities you would get afterwards, the more engaged and interested I became.
+He gave me this course’s website, and as soon as I got home, I looked it up, read and started daydreaming again.

-Some weeks afterwards my mom asked me what I was going to do when my trainee period in the bank was over?
+Some weeks afterwards, my mom asked me what I would do when my trainee period in the bank was over?
 Maybe they would offer me a post in the bank, and I could start working there “for real”.
-I said that I hadn´t heard anything, but rumours said that they were not going to hire any more people this year.
+I said that I hadn’t heard anything, but rumours said they would not hire any more people this year.
 I could see that my mother got a bit worried, and she opened her mouth to say something, when all of a sudden I remembered the websites about the Trinity College course, and words like SPAIN – SUN – TRAVELLING – SPANISH – NEW PEOPLE – NEW CULTURES – NEW EXPERIENCES- MEMORIES FOR LIFE came to me.

-That same night I took the final decision, and I couldn´t get soon enough home from work.
-In the afternoon I went online again, studied carefully all the information, and next day, during lunch break I applied for the course, starting in Madrid, on Monday the 8th of July.
+That same night I took the final decision, and I couldn’t get soon enough home from work.
+So in the afternoon I went online again, studied all the information carefully, and the next day, during my lunch break I applied for the course, starting in Madrid, on Monday the eighth of July.

-I was quite exhausted from travelling, the heat and a new environment and a language I didn´t understand, so I had a good nap, and later on that evening I found a nice terrace to sit down, look at people and let Madrid sink in to me.
-The temperature was lovely not a chill in the air, and I really enjoyed it.
+I was exhausted from travelling, the heat and a new environment and a language I didn’t understand, so I had a good nap, and later on that evening, I found a lovely terrace to sit down, look at people and let Madrid sink into me.
+The temperature was pleasant, not a chill in the air, and I enjoyed it.

-The next days I went around in the city centre and to some of the cosy central neighbourhoods, like Malasaña, Chueca, La Latina and Lavapies.
-I even took a trip up to the EBC centre, to find out how to get there.
+The following days I went around in the city centre and to some of the cosy central neighbourhoods, like Malasaña, Chueca, La Latina and Lavapies.
+I even took a trip up to the EBC centre to find out how to get there.

-On Sunday, the day before the course was going to start, I went to some of the famous museums in the city, and afterwards I had a perfect walk in the park just behind the Prado Museum, called El Retiro.
+On Sunday, the day before the course started, I went to some of the famous museums in the city, and afterwards, I had a perfect walk in the park just behind the Prado Museum, called El Retiro.

-On Monday the 8th of July, at 09:30 in the morning the course started.
+On Monday the eighth of July, the course started at 09:30 in the morning.
 I was a bit early, so while the other seven students arrived, I had a chat with our trainer.
 I will never forget that Norwegian class on the first day.
 It was crazy trying to squeeze your brain and imagination to understand a foreign language.

-I had the same classes throughout the first year in Madrid, and I managed to do some travelling around Spain at the weekends, and during holidays.
+I had the same classes throughout the first year in Madrid, and I managed to travel around Spain at the weekends and during holidays.
 I even went with two friends to Marrakesh in Morocco at Easter.
-Great fun, good food and exotic bazars.
+Great fun, good food and exotic bazaars.

-Yesterday was my last class in Madrid, and it was a bit sad to say goodbye to my students and also my friends.
-I have spent 1 and ½ years teaching English here in Madrid, and I have had an unforgettable time.
-My Spanish has become quite good, I am able to keep a conversation with most people.
+Yesterday was my last class in Madrid, and it was a bit sad to say goodbye to my students and my friends.
+I have spent 18 months teaching English in Madrid, and I have had an unforgettable time.
+My Spanish has become quite good, and I can converse with most people.

-I am returning to Bournemouth and in the next week I have a job interview in a bank in London.
+I am returning to Bournemouth, and in the next week, I have a job interview in a bank in London.
 They wanted somebody with international experience and some knowledge of Spanish.
-It is kind of back to reality, but with a lot of energy and inspiration to start working and getting settled – maybe in London, in Paris or maybe back to Madrid.
+So it is kind of back to reality, but with a lot of energy and inspiration to start working and getting settled – perhaps in London, in Paris or maybe back to Madrid.
 Who knows?